 FYI…circles are pics, squares are videos, click on the squares…enjoy

-At first sight the fabric were faded, but seemed to be in okay shape, so we loaded then into our car and took them home.
+At first sight, the fabric was faded but seemed to be in okay shape, so we loaded them into our car and took them home.
 We wanted to take the fabric off and wash both the foam pieces and the fabric.

 Washing the foam was a bit of a task, but fairly easy to do.
 We had an extra garbage can (very large) and filled it with water, swimming pool chlorine and a splash of carpet cleaner with Febreze for a fresh scent.
 We dipped the cushions in the water, squeezed the water out and left them to dry in the summer sun.
 END RESULT…Fresh foam, waiting for the fabric

 This is where things got interesting…